Alps: Minerals

 The Alps are a source of minerals that have been mined for thousands of years.
 In the 8th to 6th centuries, BC during the Hallstatt culture, Celtic tribes mined copper; later the Romans mined gold for coins in the Bad Gastein area.
 Erzberg in Styria furnishes high-quality iron ore for the steel industry.
 Crystals, such as cinnabar, amethyst, and quartz, are found throughout much of the Alpine region.
 The cinnabar deposits in Slovenia are a notable source of cinnabar pigments.

 Alpine crystals have been studied and collected for hundreds of years and began to be classified in the 18th century.
 Leonhard Euler studied the shapes of crystals, and by the 19th-century crystal hunting was common in Alpine regions.
 David Friedrich Wiser amassed a collection of 8000 crystals that he studied and documented.
-In the 20th century Robert Parker wrote a well-known work about the rock crystals of the Swiss Alps; at the same period a commission was established to control and standardize the naming of Alpine minerals.
+In the 20th century Robert Parker wrote a well-known work about the rock crystals of the Swiss Alps; at the same period a commission was established to control and standardise the naming of Alpine minerals.